ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-3. It’s a common practice to assume an unknown variable to be of the normal distribution.
+Q. It’s a common practice to assume an unknown variable to be of the normal distribution.
 Why is that?

 <details><summary><b>Answer</b></summary>